aidan-hadi/comp2850-hci-portfolio-project/Submission/assessment.md

 ---

-## Evidence Chain Example (Full Trace)
+## Evidence Chain Fix 2 (Full Trace)

-**Instructions**: Pick ONE finding and show complete evidence trail from data → fix → verification.

 **Finding selected**: Finding 2, no-JS deletion confirmation missing

 **Evidence trail**:
 1. **Data**: pilot-notes.md - P3 task T4
 2. **Observation**: Confirmation didn't work, and the task was suddenly deleted, and it caught the user off guard
-3. **Screenshot**: fix2-2.png shows the confirmation not working, instant transmission back to task screen
+3. **Screenshot**: fix2-2.png shows the task list before the task was pressed, and fix2-3.png shows the task list just after clicking delete in noJS, instant transmission back to task screen, and fix2-1.png shows the fixed product with a new confirmation screen.
-4. **WCAG**:
+4. **WCAG**:WCAG 2.2.3
-5. **Prioritisation**: findings-table.csv row 2 - Priority score 7 (Impact 5 + Inclusion 5 - Effort 3)
+5. **Prioritisation**: findings-table.csv row 2 - Priority score 7 (Impact 4 + Inclusion 5 - Effort 3)
 6. **Fix**: assessment.md FIX 2, fixes shown in kotlin and HTMX to make a new results page
 7. **Verification**: pilot-retest.md - P5 reverified that the task worked successfully.
-8. **Before/after**: error confirmation screen is always shown in noJS
+8. **Before/after**: A new error confirmation screen is made and will always be shown in noJS.
+The exact same works in JS.
-9. **Re-pilot**: - I think the new webpage is very good and definitely will help me to not delete random tasks accidentally
+9. **Re-pilot**: "I think the new webpage is very good and definitely will help me to not delete random tasks accidentally" - a quote from P5, the repilot test.

 **Complete chain**: Data → Observation → Interpretation → Fix → Verification ✅